-Contest will he held October 17, 2020 at 8:45 AM CST.
+Contest will he held May 7, 2022 at 8:45 AM CST.
 The competition will take place at Johnson Corners Christian Academy, 11008 Highway 23, Watford City, ND 58854 (14 miles east of Watford City).
-The registration fee for this competition is $10.00, all proceeds will be donated to Dakota Hope Clinic and Dakota Heart Gallery.
+The registration fee for this competition is $10.00, all proceeds will be donated to the Sunrise Women’s Clinic.
 If the registration fee presents a hardship, please contact us at firstname.lastname@example.org for a waiver request.
-All contestants must be registered no later than 11:59 PM on October 14, 2020.
-(Tournament May be held by Zoom if COVID-19 conditions require it)
+DEADLINE TO REGISTER: April 30, 2022

 1. Contestants are to research, write, and present an original pro-life speech on abortion, infanticide, euthanasia or stem cell research.
 The speech should address one of these topics directly.
 The speech should be written to persuade the listener of the sanctity of all human life.